Point-and-shoot camera

-A point-and-shoot camera, also known as a compact camera and sometimes abbreviated to P&S, is a still camera designed primarily for simple operation.
+A point-and-shoot camera, also known as a compact camera and sometimes abbreviated to P&S, is a still camera (either film or digital) designed primarily for simple operation.
 Most use focus free lenses or autofocus for focusing, automatic systems for setting the exposure options, and have flash units built in.
 They are popular for vernacular photography by people who do not consider themselves photographers but want easy-to-use cameras for snapshots of vacations, parties, reunions and other events.

-Most of these compact cameras use small 1/2.3" image sensors, but since 2008, a few non-interchangeable lens compact cameras use a larger sensor such as 1" and even APS-C, such as the Fujifilm X100 series, or full frame format such as the Sony Cyber-shot DSC-RX1 series.
-They prioritize intelligent Auto, but some high end point-and-shoot cameras have PASM (program, aperture priority, shutter priority, and manual modes) on the mode dial, raw image format, and hot shoe.
+Most compact digital cameras use small 1/2.3-type (“1/2.3-inch”) image sensors, but since 2008, a few non-interchangeable lens compact cameras use a larger sensor such as 1.0-type (“1-inch”), APS-C (e.g. Fujifilm X100 series), or even full frame (e.g. Sony RX1 series).
+Most models prioritize being operated in auto mode, but some high end point-and-shoot cameras have PASM (program, aperture priority, shutter priority, and manual modes) on the mode dial, raw image format, and a hot shoe.
 None have interchangeable lenses, but some have secondary lens mounts.
-Most superzoom compact cameras have between 30x and 60x optical zoom, although some have even further zoom and weigh less than 300 grams, much less than bridge cameras and DSLRs.

-Point-and-shoots have been by far the best selling type of separate camera, as distinct from camera phones.
-However, point-and-shoot camera sales declined after about 2010 as smartphones overtook them in such uses.
-To overcome market shrinkage, compact camera manufacturers began making higher end versions and with a stylish metal body.
+Point-and-shoots have been by far the best selling type of standalone camera, as distinct from camera phones.
+However, point-and-shoot camera sales declined after about 2010 as smartphones overtook them in usage.
+To overcome market shrinkage, compact camera manufacturers began making higher-end versions with a stylish metal body.

+Types of point-and-shoot digital cameras

+Current point-and-shoot digital cameras have coalesced into three categories: